IbcAlpha/IBC/userguide.md

 included in the IBC download zip file), and open the start action editor.
 Find the line in the log file that reads: 'Starting IBC with this command:', then select and copy the first part of the following line (up to but not including `-cp`), and paste it into the `Program/script:` field of the action editor.
 Then select and copy the remainder of the line in the log file (starting at `-cp`), and paste it into the `Add arguments (optional):` field of the action editor.
 You can now run this scheduled task in the normal way.

-Note that running IBC via from Task Scheduler via a direct command in this way means that there is no permanent IBC log file.
+Note that running IBC from Task Scheduler via a direct command in this way means that there is no permanent IBC log file.
 Any output from IBC appears in the window that Java creates to host the Java console output, but there is no way to capture this to a file (note that normal redirection operators `>` and `>>` cannot be used in a command in a scheduled task).
 If you've made sure that your IBC installation operates correctly before setting up your scheduled task, this should not be too much of a problem.

 ### Multiple IBC Instances